oracle/oraclesolaris-contrib/StatsStore/Sharing sheets/add-shared-sheet.md

 Once the above service has been restarted successfully, you can login to the we interface to view the sheet on your personal dashboard.

 Find a sample sheet [here](https://alm.oraclecorp.com/sandbox/#projects/oraclesolaris-contrib/scm/solarisdiscover.git/blob/StatsStore/Sharing%20sheets/solaris-contrib.json?revision=master).

+Copyright (c) 2020, Oracle and/or its affiliates.
+ Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl/